Z-Wave-Me/Z-Uno-VSCode-Plugin/README.md

 - Ubuntu 16.04 (64-bit)

 ## Support
-You can find the full list of issues on the [Issue Tracker](https://github.com/Microsoft/vscode-arduino/issues).
-You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-arduino/issues/new), and participate in community driven [discussions](https://gitter.im/Microsoft/vscode-arduino).
+You can find the full list of issues on the [Issue Tracker](https://github.com/Z-Wave-Me/Z-Uno-VSCode-Plugin/issues).
+You can submit a [bug or feature suggestion](https://github.com/Z-Wave-Me/Z-Uno-VSCode-Plugin/issues/new), and participate in community driven [forum](https://forum.z-wave.me/index.php).

 ## License
-This extension is licensed under the [MIT License](https://github.com/Microsoft/vscode-arduino/blob/master/LICENSE.txt).
-Please see the [Third Party Notice](https://github.com/Microsoft/vscode-arduino/blob/master/ThirdPartyNotices.txt) file for additional copyright notices and terms.
+This extension is licensed under the [MIT License](https://github.com/Z-Wave-Me/Z-Uno-VSCode-Plugin/blob/main/LICENSE.txt).
+Please see the [Third Party Notice](https://github.com/Z-Wave-Me/Z-Uno-VSCode-Plugin/blob/main/ThirdPartyNotices.txt) file for additional copyright notices and terms.

 ## Contact Us
-If you would like to help build the best Z-Uno experience with VS Code, you can reach us directly at [gitter chat room](https://gitter.im/Microsoft/vscode-arduino).
+If you would like to help build the best Z-Uno experience with VS Code, you can reach us directly at [forum](https://forum.z-wave.me/index.php).